Skip to Main Content

 NameResearch Focus

-Curt Beckwith, MDdiagnosis, treatment and longitudinal care of HIV and hepatitis C virus
+Curt Beckwith, MDDiagnosis, treatment and longitudinal care of HIV and hepatitis C virus

-Angela M. Caliendo, MD, PhDdevelopment of molecular diagnostic tests for the detection and quantification of infectious diseases
+Angela M. Caliendo, MD, PhDDevelopment of molecular diagnostic tests for the detection and quantification of infectious diseases

-Susan Cu-Uvin, MDglobal health, HIV epidemiology, maternal and perinatal HIV
+Susan Cu-Uvin, MDGlobal health, HIV epidemiology, maternal and perinatal HIV

-Erika D'Agata, MDtransmission dynamics of multidrug-resistant organisms, the microbiome and its role in infections, antimicrobial stewardship
+Erika D'Agata, MDTransmission dynamics of multidrug-resistant organisms, the microbiome and its role in infections, antimicrobial stewardship

-Monica Garcia-Solache, MD, PhD, MScantibiotic resistance, extracellular membrane-derived vesicles
+Monica Garcia-Solache, MD, PhD, MScAntibiotic resistance, extracellular membrane-derived vesicles

-Erica J. Hardy, MD, MA, MMScinfectious disease issues in women, including congenital infection, complex sexually transmitted infections, as well as the medical care and follow-up of survivors of sexual assault
+Erica J. Hardy, MD, MA, MMScInfectious disease issues in women, including congenital infection, complex sexually transmitted infections, as well as the medical care and follow-up of survivors of sexual assault

 Rami Kantor, MDHIV drug resistance, treatment monitoring, and transmission through networks

-John R. Lonks, MDmechanism of pneumococcal resistance
+John R. Lonks, MDMechanism of pneumococcal resistance

 Leonard A. Mermel, DO, ScM,